HubDaniel/Marketing-Segmentation/README.md

 A possible solution to market segmentation with survey data <br />

-Input:  excel files with titles (may be multiple lines)
+Input:  excel files with titles (may be multiple lines)   <br />
-data:   survey data
+Data:   survey data   <br />
+Method: k-means with elbow <br />
-output: possible segmentations using clustering methods
+Output: possible segmentations using clustering methods  <br />